Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Results and discussion

-Demographic covariates facilitate analysis of potential differences based on household demand.
-The results indicate minimal differentiation overall.
-Both types of banks exhibit similar trends across all variables.
-Population trends do not reveal significant differences.
-The proportion of the working population relative to the senior population negatively affects both types of banks, with a stronger effect observed for cooperative banks.
-Additionally, the proportion of young people within the senior population is more positively associated with cooperative banks.
-Social covariates were selected to refine the income- and distribution-based analysis of demand.
-Both cooperative and for-profit banks exhibit positive responses to variables associated with median income and poverty levels.
-Cooperative banks demonstrate a stronger positive relationship with poverty.
-In terms of income inequality, cooperative banks are more influenced by this variable, while profit-making banks remain relatively neutral.
-With respect to the relationship between activity and non-activity, profit-making banks display limited sensitivity, whereas cooperative banks exhibit positive sensitivity.
+Social covariates capture demand-side segmentation through three complementary dimensions of income — its level (median), its dispersion (\texttt{decile.ratio}), and labour-market participation (\texttt{log(activity/non.activity)}) — together with the local poverty rate (\texttt{log(poverty/non.poverty)}).
+This social dimension remains a source of differentiation between the two networks.
+The activity rate for lucrative banks is insensitive to \texttt{log(activity/non.activity)} whereas it has a positive effect for cooperative banks, consistent with their historical anchoring in working, member-based communities.
+Lucrative banks respond significantly to the level of income (\texttt{median}) and to the poverty rate (\texttt{log(poverty/non.poverty)}).
+The cooperative-lucrative differences confirm that income distribution and labour-market social covariates capture demand-side segmentation through three complementary dimensions of income — its level (\texttt{median}), its dispersion (\texttt{decile.ratio}), and labour-market participation (\texttt{log(activity/non.activity)}) — together with the local poverty rate (\texttt{log(poverty/non.poverty)}).

 Finally, economic covariates reveal more significant differences.
-The proportion of employees in industry versus agriculture is not a differentiating factor.
+The proportion of employees in industry versus agriculture (covariate \texttt{log(prop.industry/prop.agri)}) is not a significant differentiating factor.
 While this is important for cooperative banks, the decline of agriculture in the French economy may explain why this variable has little influence.
-The proportion of SMEs distinguishes between the two networks: it has a fairly neutral influence on profit-making banks, but a negative influence on cooperative banks.
-The two types of bank have opposite effects on the final two variables.
+The proportion of SMEs (covariate \texttt{log(prop.1to9/prop.10toMore)}) distinguishes between the two networks: it has no influence on profit-making banks, but a negative influence on cooperative banks.
+The two types of bank have opposite effects on the final two variables (covariates \texttt{log(prop.public/prop.agri)} and \texttt{log(prop.trade/prop.agri)}).
 Profit-making banks are positively influenced by the presence of employees in the trade sector, while cooperative banks are negatively influenced.
 The latter are positively influenced by employees in the public sector.

 These results demonstrate that, in line with our hypotheses, the spatialization of two types of banks can still be explained by customer segmentation on the demand side.
 Demographic distribution is no longer relevant, but the distribution of household income, the composition of the productive fabric, and job distribution remain informative and are sources of differentiation.
 However, these results do not corroborate our hypotheses regarding the supply side, in contrast to the demand side findings.
 The introduction of new parameters has instead solidified our understanding of how the spatialization of these two types of banks differs beyond what our supply-side hypotheses predicted.